 The Republic is No More

-One hundred sixty-eight years ago today, the City of Austin stopped at Noon on February 19, 1846.
+One hundred sixty-nine years ago, the City of Austin stopped at Noon on February 19, 1846.
 The town of several hundred residents and honored guests gathered around the Capitol building of the Republic of Texas.
 The first Capitol in Austin was at Eighth and Hickory (now Colorado Street).
 The frame structure was hastily built in the spring of 1839.
 President-Elect Mirabeau Lamar’s administration would utilize it for the Congress convening in Austin in November.

 Anson Jones, the last President of the Republic of Texas, had written a speech for the occasion, but chose to speak from the heart.
 Jones slowly lowered the Lone Star Flag and handed it to J. Pinckney Henderson, the first elected Governor of Texas, and spoke loudly for all to hear, “The Republic is no more.”
 Governor Henderson raised the American Flag, then the Lone Star Flag, again, and at that moment in the eyes and ears of Texan’s everywhere, Texas officially became the 28th state in the union.